pschool-in/curriculum/content/grammar/adjective.md

 ## Appropriate Adjective

-Put the adjectives given in the box into the right sentence.
+Put the adjectives given in the bottom at the right place.

 ```
 An ostrich lays the *biggest* eggs!